Scandiking/scandiking/README.md

 ### 🗄️ Former projects
+- [Landlosen](https://github.com/Scandiking/Landlosen), a project as a basis for a technical interview for an internship at [SmartGIS](https://smartgis.no).
+It retrieves country information from [RestCountries](https://restcountries.com) API and serves it in a SvelteKit application.
 - [Task management app Næg](https://github.com/Scandiking/N-g)
       Group course project.
 Planned to be `RC` with repo hosted on GitHub and live on Azure.
 Built on `React` and using [MUI](https://mui.com/) as base for the front-end
 - [Email API](https://github.com/Scandiking/emailAPIserver) in OBJ2100 (object-oriented programming 2)